Aldin-Dreamer/Arch-Hypr-Vault/README.md

 **Option breakdown:**
 <div align="left">

 - `default @saved` — boots the last selected entry automatically.
-Optionally, you can replace @saved with a .conf file and manually point it to a boot entry but with UKI its easier to maintain with @saved.
+Optionally, you can replace @saved with a .conf file and manually point it to a boot entry but with UKI its easu need to specify depend on whether the encrypt hook or the sd-encrypt hook is being used. rier to maintain with @saved.
 - `timeout 5` — shows the boot menu for 5 seconds before auto-booting
 - `console-mode max` — uses the highest available console resolution
 - `editor no` — disables kernel parameter editing at the boot menu